• Skip to primary navigation

 Chocolate Persimmon Bars

-Published: Oct 29, 2021 by Jenn · This post may contain affiliate links
+Published: Oct 29, 2021 by Jenn ·This post may contain affiliate links ·

-Jump to Recipe
+Jump to Recipe Pin Recipe

 Chocolate Slice is a layered sweet treat with a melted chocolate top, a crunchy bottom, and a flavorful smooth center.
 Sometimes the center is caramel, sometimes it's pumpkin, but I bet you’ve never had persimmon!